chricken/chfiledb/Readme.md

-# Do not use this yet

-- Promise based calls
+# Overview
+This module allows the use of a tiny and simple database, which is stored documents in JSON files.

+- All methods are returning promises
 - No extra software needed

-# Overview
-This module allows the use of a tiny and simple Database, which is stored in JSON files.

 # Syntax
 All parameters are transferred as named arguments to avoid errors in the parameter transfer

 All methods have a verbose parameter that controls whether additional output should be generated